 Military

-• Servicemen What is the military?
-In simple terms, it is made up of the five armed service branches: Air Force, Army, Coast Guard, Marine Corps, and Navy.
+• What is the military?
+In simple terms, it is made up of the six armed service branches: Air Force, Army, Coast Guard, Marine Corps, Navy, and Space Force.
 There are three general categories of military people: active duty (full-time soldiers and sailors), reserve & guard forces (usually work a civilian job, but are occassionally called to full-time military duty), and veterans and retirees (past members of the military).

 The President is the Commander in Chief.
-He/she makes all final decisions, but the real work is done by those below him.
+He/She makes all final decisions, but the real work is done by those below him/her.
 The Department of Defense (DoD) has control over the military and each branch.
 With over 2 million civilian and military employees, the DoD is the world's largest "company."

 Each branch of the military has a unique mission within the overall mission of U.S. security and peace.
 Here they are in a nutshell: